 Recovery for Percocet and Alcohol Addiction

-Some rehab centers in the United States offer treatment at different levels of care.
+Some rehab centers in the United States offer treatment and alcohol detox at different levels of care.
 In serious addiction, a patient must undergo detox under medical care.
 Depending on your condition, you may receive further treatment in an inpatient or outpatient rehab.

 Both programs offer similar services; however, inpatient and outpatient treatment duration varies.
 You will stay for 30 to 90 days in inpatient rehab.
 Whereas in the case of outpatient rehab, you can leave the facility after attending sessions.

 You can join counseling sessions and support groups to ensure a long-term recovery.
 12-step programs also play an essential role in lowering the risk of relapse, and members can share their stories.